Alternative examination arrangements

 School scheduled assessments

-These examinations or assessments are run in class, by the lecturer or tutor, or may be a computer-based or online assessment.
+These examinations or assessments are run by the school and may be a formal exam, in-class test, lab, practical, computer-based or online assessment.

-For alternative arrangements in school-scheduled assessments, you must provide your Curtin Access Plan to the unit coordinator at least two weeks prior to the assessment.
+To receive alternative arrangements in school-scheduled assessments, you must have emailed your Curtin Access Plan to the unit coordinator/s at the start of each study period.
+If it is developed during the study period you must email it at least two weeks prior to the assessment.

 Curtin OUA students

 If you’re a Curtin OUA student, you don’t have the same processes and deadlines as other Curtin students.
-Find out how to apply for alternative exams arrangements on the OUA website.
+Find out how to apply for alternative exam arrangements on the OUA website.